What You Need to Know to Beat the Competition Online

 Competition.
 Like it or not, when it comes to marketing, you are always competing with someone for the valuable dollar in your target market’s pocket.
 You may be blessed to have little, even no direct competition, but what else are you competing against?
 Moreover, you can be in a highly competitive field or industry.
-In any rate, you still need to stand out above the crowd.
-There are various ways to do that in today’s digital marketing age and I’ll highlight some here.
-First let me give you some examples of clients of mine with low, medium and high competition.
+In any case, you still need to stand out above the crowd.
+There are various ways to do that in today’s digital marketing age — even with AI Search, and I’ll highlight some here.

 If your website has been up for a while, where are you coming up when someone searches for your main keywords or phrases?
 Your goal is to improve that position.
 If you’re brand new, you’ve got some work to do.